abusesa/abusehelper/docs/Harmonization.md

 ### Reported Identity

 As stated above, each abuse handling organization should define a policy, which attributes to use as the primary elements describing a given event.
-Often the sources have done their attribution, but you may choose to correlate their attributive elements against your own or a 3rd party..
-In practice this means that your sanitation should prefix the elements with the **reported** keyword, to denote that you've decided the attribute these yourself.
-The list below is not comprehensive, rather than a list of common things you may want to attribute yourself.
-Moreover, if you choose to perform your own attribution, the observation time will become your authoritative point of reference related to these correlated attributes.
+Often, the sources have performed their attribution, but you may choose to correlate their attributive elements against your own or those of a third party.
+In practice, this means that your sanitation should prefix the keys with the **reported** keyword, to denote that you have decided to perform the attribution on your own.
+The list below is not comprehensive, rather than a list of common things you may want to correlate yourself.
+Moreover, if you choose to perform your own attribution, the **observation time** will become your authoritative point of reference in relation to the correlated attributes.

 |attribute|description|
 --- | --- |